 Like the Cold And Sparse Beauty Of Winter, there is beauty in grief and loss.

-There is beauty in grief and loss but it can be hard to see.
+There is beauty in grief and loss, but it can be hard to see.

 There is Beauty in our vulnerability

-Our body asks to be the place where we turn our attention.
-It is where we feel the freeze of shock and the melting into fierce and unexpected emotions.
-It is the place we feel our pain but also the place where we can feel redemption.By that I mean we can reclaim the ground of being anchored in the thing that is certain.
-In this moment we have this experienced, living body.
+So, our body is the place where we feel the freeze of shock and the melting into fierce and unexpected emotions.
+Meeting the ice frees the dammed-up water of emotion.
+This meeting of our pain is also the place where we can feel redemption and resilience.
+By that, I mean we can reclaim the ground of being anchored in this moment.
+We have this experienced, living body.
+That is what allows us to experience everything.
+The great, the terrible and the immense love we have for what has been lost.

 Living in our body is the source of our resilience.